 Write in a camp journal

 Some folks really like looking back at all they fun they had.
-Pictures are nice, videos are great, but sometimes we don’t catch on either.
+Pictures are nice, videos are great, but you can’t catch all the fun on either.
 Take time to write down the funny things said or done, you won’t regret it.

 Using your imagination: